sfigg/commercialization-public/docset/customize/mdm/certificatestore-csp.md

 Supported operation is Execute.

 <a href="" id="my-wstep-renew-retryafterexpiryinterval"></a>**My/WSTEP/Renew/RetryAfterExpiryInterval**
 Added in Windows 10, version 1703.
-How long after the enrollment certificate has expiried before trying to renew.
+How long after the enrollment certificate has expired before trying to renew.

 Supported operations are Add, Get, and Replace.